JosephAllen/rtl8814AU/README.md

 # rtl8814AU
 Realtek 8814AU USB WiFi Driver for Raspberry Pi.

-Forked from [Thomas Pircher](https://github.com/tpircher/rtl8814AU/)' repository which is based on version 4.3.21 of an Edimax driver for the EW-7833UAC device.
+Forked from [Thomas Pircher's](https://github.com/tpircher/rtl8814AU/)' repository which is based on version 4.3.21 of an Edimax driver for the EW-7833UAC device.

-Updated with support for kernels >= 4.14.

 ## How to install EW-7833UAC adapter on Raspberry Pi